 By 1626 the house and land was owned by Hugh Hare, 1st Lord Coleraine (1606-1667).
 Hugh Hare died a sudden and painful death in 1667 by choking on a turkey bone! ‘... being at supper one night and talking merrily with some gentlemen of his acquaintance and having a turkey bone in his mouth, it was hard hap through extreme laughter to cause it to go down the wrong way which was ye the instrument of his death.’

-Images from left to right: Henry Hare, second Lord Coleraine, Constantia Lucy, Lady Coleraine, Sarah, dowager Duchess of Somerset.
+Images from left to right: Henry Hare, 2nd Lord Coleraine, Constantia Lucy, Lady Coleraine, Sarah, Dowager Duchess of Somerset.

 Henry Hare, 2nd Lord Coleraine (1635-1708) inherited the house and moved in with his young wife Constantia Lucy.
 Great mystery surrounds Constantia’s life and death.
 The story goes that Henry grew tired of his wife and banished her to the top of the house.
 As their relationship worsened, he locked her in the small room under the clock.
 It is said that one night Constantia was so unhappy she jumped off the balcony killing herself and her child.
 There is no record of her burial in All Hallow Church’s parish registers, although they completely cover this period.
 It is said that Lady Constantia has become the ghost of Bruce Castle and can be seen at the window at night in November.
 The first written reference to the ghost was in the 'Tottenham & Edmonton Advertiser' in March 1858.